rubocode/journey/background/index.md

 > To see things in the seed, that is genius.
 > **Lao Tzu**

 I was born on January 1, 1970 at the Castle Street Hospital in Colombo.
 This eventually became the standard day zero for the UNIX operating system — the start of the epoch.
 My father was from the old kingdom of Seethawaka and my mother was from the old kingdom of Kotte.
-My first home was my maternal grandfather house in Thalangama.
+My first home was my maternal grandfather’s house in Thalangama.

 I attended two Montessori schools inside of one year and started schooling at Veluwana Junior Model School in Dematagoda up to grade 5.
 I got qualified to enter Royal College from grade 6 via both the Grade 5 Scholarship examination and the Royal College Entrance examination.
 I graduated from Royal College qualified to enter the University of Moratuwa in the Engineering I category.
 However, there were problems in the country and the universities were closed.